a-laughlin/a-laughlin.github.io/_posts/2019-09-19-roi-optimized-react.md

 >  **Changeability** How fast can I make an error-free change to this code?

 Changeability is similar to other [software quality](https://en.wikipedia.org/wiki/Software_quality) [attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes) like maintainability.
 I prefer changeability because its simplicity makes it easier to remember when committing code.
-Its concreteness also more intuitive when reasoning about metrics (e.g., [cost per change]()).
+Its concreteness is also intuitive when reasoning about metrics (e.g., [cost per change]()).

-Experience has taught me that one of the fastest ways to improve changeability is by reducing unncessary code dependency graphs.
+One of the fastest ways to improve changeability is by reducing unncessary code dependency graphs.
 Toward that end, this article has three primary purposes:
 Identify a set of front-end web application concerns Identify how they can be coupled
 Identify common coupling-created dependency graphs and their subsets that optimize changeability+ROI